exasol/exasol-java-tutorial/testing-tutorial/doc/tdd/first_steps_into_tdd.md

 ### The Right Tool for the job

-We highly recommend you follow the example with a modern IDE like [IntelliJ](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/).
+We highly recommend you follow the example with a modern IDE like [IntelliJ](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/) or [Visual Studio Code](https://code.visualstudio.com/).

 Some people argue that TDD is more work than writing the tests after the implementation.
 This myth can quickly be debunked, given that you use an IDE that has a smart code generator, which will make building the implementation a breeze.